Code-Institute-Submissions/second-milestone-project-23/README.md

     I managed to fix 2 of the errors by changing the font-weight to bold and the font-size to 3rem.
 The third error I managed to fix by changing the background-clip value to inherit instead of text.

-4. I tested the website on different browsers such as Mozilla Firefox and Internet Explorer.
-There were no issues on either browser.
+4. I tested the website on different browsers such as Mozilla Firefox, Brave and Safari.
+    - Mozilla Firefox: everything worked well, there were no issues on desktop, ipad or mobile view.
+    - Brave: the submit button on the pop up modal wouldn't display the submit value.
+I managed to fix this by switching position with the class attribute.
+There were also some small padding issues that needed to be adjusted.
+    - Safari: the layout seems to work well on desktop mode, apart from the video not wanting to display.
+The ipad view is good but has the same issue with video background not showing.
+I wan't able to fix these issues unfortunately.
+The mobile view looked good on an iPhone 8 and iPhone SE size but not very good on the plus version.

 ### Bugs and solutions